Documents

 FLMutableDict properties = CBLDocument_MutableProperties(mutableDoc);

-For more on using Documents, see: Document Initializers and Mutability.
+For more on using Documents, see Document Initializers and Mutability.

 Create a Dictionary

-Here we create a dictionary (address
+Now create a mutable dictionary (address).

 // Create and populate mutable dictionary